• Skip to main content

 AWOL Academy was definitely guilty of this.

-Now, I’m not going to say these scenes looked staged, or that there were no photos on any of the walls, or how in one ad Kameron George says “Welcome to our offices…” and in another Keala says, “Welcome inside my home…”, because honestly, they both could be telling the truth.
+Now, I’m not going to say these scenes looked staged, or point out that there were no photos on any of the walls, or how in one ad Kameron George says “Welcome to our offices…” and in another Keala says, “Welcome inside my home…”, because honestly, they both could be telling the truth.

 So what happened?